jeffreykegler/old_kollos/notes/misc/strand.md

  meaningful to the application, or which may be undefined.

-* A start position, which an input location.
+* A start position, which is an input location.

 * An end position, which is an input location at or after the start position.